wilsonify/wilsonify.github.io/content/recipes/CARROT CAKE COOKIES44.md

 ## Modifications
 That’s about 2 medium carrots on a box grater.

- This shit is optional.
+ This    is optional.
 These cookies are just as dope without them, too.